 In practice, serving an essential need involves the end product, which must be critical to the buyer’s situation.
 Food, for instance, is essential.
 However, it also involves delivery, which means how the product is fulfilled.

 The franchises predicted to thrive will follow pandemic-safe delivery methods.
-The best businesses that focus on the home renovation while accomplishing pandemic-safe delivery methods will trounce the competition.
+The best businesses that focus on home renovation while accomplishing pandemic-safe delivery methods will trounce the competition.

 Top 10 Statistics